nickstrlnkv/restaurant-page/README.md

 This repository contains the restaurant page project.
 The project uses webpack.
 All HTML is generated with JavaScript

 ## 🎨 Styling
-In this project uses pure CSS, no frameworks and preprocessors.
+In this project use UI framework animate.css.

 ## ✨ Features

 - Using Flexbox
 - Using Grid
+- Using Animate.css

 ## 🌐 Live Demo